tonylay7/bresenham-circle/README.md

 ![Old design waveform](media/4clockcycles.jpg)
 ![New design waveform](media/2clockcycles.jpg)

 As a result of these changes, the maximum clock frequency has increased from 62.139MHz to 62.559MHz.
+The state diagram and logic of the unit has been simplified massively also.